-NARRATIVE essay prompts provide a launching place from which middle school students can engage in valuable writing opportunities.
+These narrative essay prompts for junior high students provide a launching place from which they can engage in valuable writing opportunities.
 Immersed in the act of storytelling, young writers will learn to organize thoughts chronologically, include concrete details, and avoid rabbit trails.
 (Want to help your teens learn more about narrative writing?
 Our WriteShop I & II writing programs provide lessons you won’t want to miss!)

 1. Special Delivery